coconutjim/doc-template/README.md

 # doc-template
-2011-2012
-School project - C++ desktop program to create document templates.
+2011-2012.
+School project.
+C++ desktop program for document templating.
 Features:
 1. Loading existing .rtf file to work with it in a view
 2. Saving names and text positions of fields selected by user